Separation of isotopes by laser excitation: Process

-GLE informs that they reach separation factors of 2–20, the higher values probably coupled to a poorer depletion (which is not given).
+GLE states that they reach separation factors of 2–20.
+The higher values are likely coupled to poorer depletion (which is not explained).
 This is sufficient for enrichment from natural uranium (0.72 % ^{235}U) to reactor grade (> 3% ^{235}U).
-The pioneer works of the van den Bergh group obtained only much smaller enrichments with SF_{6}.
+The pioneer works of the van den Bergh group obtained much smaller enrichments with SF_{6}.

-Using other lasers with suitable wavelengths, SILEX can also be used for the isotopic enrichment of other elements such as chlorine, molybdenum, carbon and silicon.
+Using lasers with suitable wavelengths, SILEX can enrich elements such as chlorine, molybdenum, carbon and silicon.

 Proliferation concerns

-Compared to current enrichment technologies, SILEX obtains a higher enrichment.
-Hence fewer stages are necessary to reach weapons-grade uranium (> 90% ^{235}U).
-According to GLE, each stage requires as little as 25% of the space of the conventional methods.
-Therefore, it could enable rogue governments to conceal facilities dedicated to the production of weapons-grade uranium.
-The attractiveness is even further enhanced by claims from GLE that a SILEX plant is faster and cheaper to build, while consuming considerably less energy.
+Compared to alternative enrichment technologies, SILEX achieves higher enrichment levels.
+Fewer stages are necessary to reach weapons-grade uranium (> 90% ^{235}U).
+According to GLE, each stage requires as little as 25% of the space of centrifuge methods.
+It could enable rogue governments to more easily conceal enrichment facilities.
+The appeal is further enhanced by claims from GLE that a SILEX plant is faster and cheaper to build and consumes less energy.
 Scientists have therefore repeatedly expressed their concerns that SILEX could create an easy path towards a nuclear weapon.

 Security classification

-In June 2001, the U.S. Department of Energy classified "certain privately generated information concerning an innovative isotope separation process for enriching uranium".
+In June 2001, DOE classified "certain privately generated information concerning an innovative isotope separation process for enriching uranium".
 Under the Atomic Energy Act, all information not specifically declassified is classified as Restricted Data, whether it is privately or publicly held.
 This is in marked distinction to the national security classification executive order, which states that classification can only be assigned to information "owned by, produced by or for, or is under the control of the United States Government".
-This is the only known case of the Atomic Energy Act being used in such a manner.
+This is the only known case in which the Atomic Energy Act is used in such a manner.

 Popular culture

-The 1984 BBC drama Edge of Darkness features laser-based extraction of plutonium from nuclear waste.

-The 2014 Australian Broadcasting Corporation drama The Code uses "Laser Uranium Enrichment" as a core plot device.
-The female protagonist Sophie Walsh states that the technology will be smaller, less energy-intensive, and more difficult to control once it is a viable alternative to current methods of enrichment.
-Ms. Walsh also states that the development of the technology has been protracted, and that there are significant governmental interests in maintaining the secrecy and classified status of the technology.
+The 2014 Australian Broadcasting Corporation drama The Code uses "Laser Uranium Enrichment" as a plot device.
+Protagonist Sophie Walsh states that the technology will be smaller, less energy-intensive, and more difficult to control once it becomes a viable alternative.
+Walsh also states that development has been protracted, and that significant governmental interests work to maintain the classified status of the technology.